-The next era of deep space science will begin with the launch of the James Webb Space Telescope (JWST) come late October 2021.
+The next era of deep space science will begin with the launch of the James Webb Space Telescope (JWST) in late 2021.
 Debuting a suite of new technologies to keep its instruments super-chilled, JWST will take pristine, high-resolution observations of faint infrared light, enabling novel astrophysical investigations and a farther look back than ever before into the early universe.

 Earlier this year, NASA announced the telescope's first year of slated observations—dubbed Cycle 1—based on proposals submitted by researchers worldwide.
 Several Kavli Institute-affiliated researchers are principal or co-principal investigators for approved Cycle 1 observation programs.
 This article is the first in a series profiling these greenlit JWST observer programs.